phpgears/cqrs/README.md

 }
 ```

+The method to handle each command is composed as "handle" followed by Command/Query type.
+If the type is a namespaced class only the class name is used.
+If you prefer other nomenclature you can override ` AbstractCommandHandler::getHandlerMethod` or `AbstractQueryHandler::getHandlerMethod`

-By default, Command and Query types are defined as their own class names.
-If you prefer to use any other string as type is as simple as overriding the methods `getCommandType` and `getQueryType` respectively
+By default, CommandType and QueryType are defined as the Command/Query `::class`.
+If you prefer to use any other string as type it's as simple as overriding the methods `AbstractCommand::getCommandType` and `AbstractQuery::getQueryType` respectively.
+Remember this will impact how the handlers support each Command/Query, see above

 Have a look at [phpgears/dto](https://github.com/phpgears/dto) fo a better understanding of how commands and queries are built out of DTOs and how they hold their payload